-- (b) is a footpath or nature strip; or - (c) is open to the public and is designed for use by cyclists or animals.
+- (b) is a footpath or nature strip; or - (c) is open to the public and is designed for use by cyclists or animals safety recall agency, for part 10, division 5, see section 112.

 Road Use Management Regulation means the Transport Operations (Road Use Management-Mass, Dimensions and Loading) Regulation 2005.